btcven/locha/documentation/en/anex_diy_turpial.md

 The basis of the entire system is the _CC1312R_, a small MCU with radio transceptor for Sub-1-GHz frequencies and a PA for TX output power up to **+14dBm**

-Not many manufacturers are integrating the MCU descrived above, only the italian [Radiocontrolli](https://www.radiocontrolli.com/) develop modules and kits for evaluation.
+Not many manufacturers are integrating the MCU described above, only the italian [Radiocontrolli](https://www.radiocontrolli.com/) develop modules and kits for evaluation.
 <p align="center">
     <img src="../pics/radiocontrolli-cc1312r.jpg" height="300px" />
 </p>